 Some of the best payroll software providers have certified payroll features that will automate this for you.
-ADP Run’s certified payroll solution is flexible enough to handle union or non-union contractors and meet your state-specific reporting requirements.
+ADP RUN’s Point North Certified Payroll Reporting is flexible enough to handle union and nonunion contractors and will meet your state-specific reporting requirements.
 Get a free quote today.

 How Certified Payroll Works